Mahmoudgalalz/Email-Validation-API/README.md

 # API road map
 - plan to work on many API
-- build a NPM package for Auth and Blog api with a mongobd Schema
+- build a NPM package for Auth and Blog api with a mongoDB Schema

 # Contributing and collaborating
 - I'm looking to Contribute in backend project don't feel shy to chat with me